tommasocarraro/LTNtorch/README.md

-# Logic Tensor Networks (LTN)
+# PyTorch's implementation of Logic Tensor Networks (LTN)

-Welcome to the PyTorch implementation of [Logic Tensor Networks](https://arxiv.org/abs/2012.13635)!
+Welcome to the PyTorch's implementation of [Logic Tensor Networks](https://arxiv.org/abs/2012.13635)!

 ### Basic idea of the framework